eclipse-archived/ceylon-lang.org/documentation/presentation/introduction.md

 ![Scoping](/images/presentation/scopes.png "Scoping")

 - Core to the language
-- Reused by the tool chain
+- Integrated in the tool chain

 ### Tool chain (REMOVED)